Most people who are overweight or obese think they can’t obtain burial insurance, but that is not true.

+You still have to qualify health-wise.
 The health questions on a burial insurance application are all “yes or no”.
 The carrier just wants to know if you have a certain medical condition or not.
 The question could be as simple as, “in the past 2 years have you been diagnosed or treated for atrial fibrillation?”
 You would answer “yes” if you have or “no” if not.

-Here is the interesting point.
-Some carriers don’t even ask about your height or weight.
+Additionally, some carriers don’t even ask about your height or weight.
 That is right.
 They don’t care.
 So, if you are extremely obese, and you have no other significant underlying health conditions, who do you think we will use?
 That is right – the carrier that doesn’t ask about your weight.

 Burial insurance underwriting is a simple “yes/no” application.
 Some carriers then follow the application with a phone interview.
 We prefer the ones that don’t when possible.
 After that, a coverage determination usually is instantaneous or a couple of days thereafter.

-Types of Burial Insurance For Overweight People
+3 Burial Insurance Options For Overweight And Obese People

 There are a few types of burial insurance for overweight people.
 We will help you make sense of them.